Urbana’s Market at the Square is a Chambanamoms.com sponsor.

 1. The selection of products varies each week, and so do the vendors.

 Urbana’s Market at the Square offers products made, grown or created locally (which we define as within the state of Illinois).
 With that being said, you won’t find citrus fruit, avocados, bananas, etc. THINK LOCAL!
 Our farmers grow right here in Illinois so the season dictates what they offer to customers on a week-by-week basis.
-Check out this chart to see what is in season.
 Some weeks, especially early in the season, the pickins might be slim.
 Other weeks, especially as the season progresses to the very height of growing season, the choices can become downright overwhelming!

 2. The farmers market runs rain or shine.